-This final part is important and worth knowing before any decision is make.
+This final part is important and worth knowing before any decision is made.

-Unlike regular homes, applicants will NOT be able to take any form of housing loans for these short-lease 2-room Flexi flats.
-Payment has to be made either by Cash or CPF, or both.
+Unlike regular homes, applicants will NOT be able to take out any form of housing loan for these short-lease 2-room Flexi flats.
+Full payment has to be made either by Cash or CPF, or a combination of both.
 In other words, you need to make sure you have enough money to pay for the price of the home in full.

 Potential buyers may also want to remember that short-lease 2-room flats cannot be sold on the open market.
 If buyers no longer wish to live in their flat, or have passed away, the flat must be returned to HDB.
 HDB will pay out a pro-rated sum of the original selling price based on the remaining lease of the flat to the buyers, or their next-of-kin.

 Another option that is available should the sole owner of a short-lease 2-room Flexi flat pass away before the lease expiry is to transfer the flat to a named beneficiary, provided the latter fulfills the eligibility criteria to own the flat.

 Singapore seniors may also qualify for the Senior Priority Scheme (SPS) that helps them to buy a 2-room Flexi flat to age-in-place in a familiar environment or to live near their parents/married child.
 The SPS improves their chances of securing a 2-room Flexi flat in the eligible location.